 Black will look nice with these colors, good luck.

 Black with flecks of gold.
 You could also go with a black one that has a few other colors in it.
 If you're trying to decide between granite and marble, go for the granite.
-I put in marble.
-Big mistake.
-It scratches and stains too easily.

 If you have a large bathroom, black would be great, but in a smaller one, it'll make it look smaller.
 If you have a smaller one and still use black, make sure you have great lighting, natural light, and mirrors that reflect that natural light to keep the bathroom looking too cramped.
 Also, keep your wall paper or tile design on the walls simple.